jlarcombe/SingleApplication/README.md

-To handle an issue on `*nix` systems, where the operating system owns the shared memory block and if the program crashes the memory remains untouched, the library binds to the following signals and closes the program with `error code = 128 + signum` where signum is the number representation of the signal listed below.
-Handling the signal is required in order to safely delete the `QSharedMemory` block.
-Each of these signals are potentially lethal and will results in process termination.
+To handle an issue on `*nix` systems, where the operating system owns the shared memory block and if the program crashes the memory remains untouched, the library binds to the following signals, safely deleting the `QSharedMemory` block in the handler, then reinstalling the default handler and re-raising the signal.
+Each of these signals are potentially lethal and will result in process termination, but calling up to the default handler means that core dumps or crash logs will be created correctly on platforms that support this.

 *   `SIGHUP` - `1`, Hangup.
 *   `SIGINT` - `2`, Terminal interrupt signal